 If the honourable Supreme Court of India still doesn’t react to such grave abuse of our constitution then it will only be considered that Indian men are enslaved by feminists.
 It is also the need of the hour for every Indian citizen to protest against this abuse and write to all the MPs in protest.

 If Indians fail to stop this today they should not expect justice tomorrow.
 It does not matter if they are a woman because any unscrupulous woman can file case/s against their male relatives and extort money from them.
 If one has a son and if she is tortured by her Daughter-in-Law then she can’t expect justice from this court as already we have instances from WB Commission of Women refusing to take up such pleas from elderly women –

-We have many other instances where different state commissions did not take up complaints from parents of a man.
-With the presence of 49 different gender biased laws, a national commission of women, one ministry for women, so many other facilities provided to them everyday men in Indian society are forced to commit suicide or crime as they are fast losing all rights of a peaceful existence.
+We have many other instances where different state commissions did not take up complaints from the parents of a man.
+With the presence of 49 different gender-biased laws, a national commission of women, one ministry for women, so many other facilities provided to them everyday, men in Indian society are forced to commit suicide or crime as they are fast losing all rights of a peaceful existence.